 Hiking Trip Summary

-We think this is one of the most dramatic, exciting, and wonderful hiking areas in the Alps.
-Strikingly different from the French and Swiss Alps, the limestone Dolomites of northern Italy rise dramatically from alpine valleys to form startling spire-like peaks and towering canyonesque rock faces.
+From soaring rock towers to grassy alpine meadows, the Italian Dolomites offer some of the most dramatic, exciting, and challenging hiking in the Alps.
+Strikingly different from the French or Swiss Alps, the limestone Dolomites rise dramatically from narrow valleys to form impressive spires, canyons, sheer rock walls rising 3,000', and huge limestone plateaus.

 Day 1: Arrive Cortina d’Ampezzo, Italy

-The trip begins at the hotel in Cortina d’Ampezzo, Italy.
-Cortina d’Ampezzo is a classic Dolomites village nestled among the spectacular mountains of the Tofane, Cristallo, Sorapis and Antelao.
+Independent travel from Venice to Cortina d’Ampezzo, Italy.
+Cortina d’Ampezzo is a classic Dolomites village nestled among the spectacular mountains of the Tofane, Cristallo, Sorapis, and Antelao.
 This beautiful village has a wonderful main street lined with several shops and outdoor cafes.
-There is bus and train access from Venice.
 Cortina is a great place to begin our trek.
 Welcome dinner and trip orientation.

 Day 2: Hike to Rifugio Fodara Vedla